Brick (electronics): Un-bricking

 Some devices that become "bricked" because the contents of their nonvolatile memory are incorrect can be "un-bricked" using separate hardware (a debug board) that accesses this memory directly.
 This is similar to the procedure for loading firmware into a new device when the memory is still empty.
 This kind of "bricking" and "un-bricking" occasionally happens during firmware testing and development.
 In other cases software and hardware procedures, often complex, have been developed that have a good chance of un-bricking the device.
 There are also user-created modifier programs to use on bricked or partially bricked devices to make them functional.
 Examples include the Wiibrew program BootMii used to fix semi-bricked Wiis, or the Odin program used to flash firmware on Samsung Android devices, or the fastboot Android protocol which is capable of re-flashing a device with no software installed.
+For some Apple operating systems, such as iPadOS and IOS, unbricking the device may require reflashing the operating system on a secondary device, normally MacOS.

 Systems

 In principle any device with rewritable firmware, or certain crucial settings stored into flash or EEPROM memory, can be bricked.
 Many, but not all, devices with user-updatable firmware have protection against bricking; devices intended to be updated only by official service personnel generally do not.

-Amongst devices known to have bricking issues are: older PCs (more recent models often have dual BIOSes or some other form of protection), many mobile phones, handheld game consoles like the PlayStation Portable and Nintendo DS, video game consoles like the Wii, Xbox 360, PlayStation 4, and Xbox One, many SCSI devices and some lines of hard disk drives and routers.
+Amongst devices known to have bricking issues are: older PCs (more recent models often have dual BIOSes, or other form of protection especially automatically backup the BIOS file to the EFI system partition), many mobile phones, handheld game consoles like the PlayStation Portable and Nintendo DS, video game consoles like the Wii, Xbox 360, PlayStation 4, and Xbox One, many SCSI devices and some lines of hard disk drives and routers.

 Electric cars such as the Tesla Roadster (first generation) can brick if the battery is completely discharged.

 Sometimes an interrupted flash upgrade of a PC motherboard will brick the board, for example, due to a power outage during the upgrade process.
 It is sometimes possible to un-brick such a motherboard, by using a similar BIOS chip to boot from floppy.
 Then it will be possible to retry the flash process.
 Sometimes it is possible to boot from a floppy, then swap the old presumably dead BIOS chip in and re-flash it.
 On some Gigabyte boards, it can also be possible to re-flash the bricked main BIOS using a backup BIOS.
 Some vendors put the BIOS chip in sockets, allowing the corrupted BIOS chip to be removed and reprogrammed using an external tool, like a universal programmer or an Arduino.